What I’ve Been Reading in August 2018

 Emma Gannon could honestly write anything and I would read it.
 Not to quote The Fault in our Stars but I would seriously read her grocery lists.
 This book left me inspired every time I picked it up and turned a page.
 I can’t wait to re-read it and I’ve already started recommending it to fellow workers and friends.
 You’ve got to get this book!

-What have you been reading?
+What have you been reading in August?
 Let me know in the comments below.